7 Best Eye Primers for Hooded Eyes That Stay Put

 - Choose supporting products strategically: Pair your primer with waterproof mascara and eyeliner to stop smudging.
 Use matte and satin eyeshadows to sculpt the eye, and finish with a setting spray to lock your entire look in place for hours.

 What Are Hooded Eyes?
-(And Why It Changes Your Makeup Game)
+(And How They Change Your Makeup Routine)

 First things first, let's talk about what hooded eyes actually are.
 If you have them, you know the struggle can be real, but it’s also a beautiful and common eye shape shared by countless celebrities.
 Hooded eyes are simply characterized by a fold of skin that hangs from the brow bone down over your natural crease.
 When your eyes are open, this "hood" can make your mobile eyelid (the part that moves when you blink) appear smaller or even disappear completely.